Travelling to Europe and beyond on your British passport

 Travelling to the EU on a British passport – what has changed?

 Until 31 December 2020, Britons were allowed to travel within the EU as long as their British/EU passport was valid.
 So, what has changed?
 If you wish to travel to an EU country (or one of a handful of other European countries), you now need to ensure that on the day you travel you have at least 6 months (sometimes 3) left on your passport AND that it your passport is less than 10 years old.
-Just checking the expiry date is not enough – you alss need to check the start date.
+Just checking the expiry date is not enough – you also need to check the start date.
 It doesn’t matter if your passport is the old burgundy EU/UK passport or the new blue UK passport.

-In addition, if you are travelling in your own car, you will now need a green card and a GB sticker.
+In addition, if you are travelling to Europe in your own car, you will now need a green card and a GB sticker.
 The green card can be obtained from your insurer if you have taken out insurance for driving your vehicle abroad.
 Make sure you allow sufficient time to obtain the green card.
 Beware that some EU countries also require you to have an international driving permit.

 So, do you ever need a visa to travel to Europe?
-Generally, no, but there are time restrictions now as to the length of time you can stay in Europe for leisure.
+Generally not, but there are time restrictions now as to the length of time you can stay in Europe for leisure.
 If you are British tourist visiting an EU or Schengen country, you can stay for a maximum of 90 days within a 6-month period.
 It should be noted that staying in Bulgaria, Croatia, Cyprus, and Romania does not count towards that 90-day limit.
 If, however, you are a British citizen who is going to work, live or study in one of the 26 countries in the European Union or Schengen zone, you will need to apply for a Schengen visa.
 A Schengen visa currently costs €80 per adult.

 Where else can Brits travel without a visa?